 This is our second anaesthesia module following on from Principles and Practices of Anaesthesia.
 You’ll develop your practical skills and learn about the theory behind anaesthesia and how to be a reflective practitioner.
 This module is run alongside our BSc (Hons) Operating Department Practice, so there are opportunities for multidisciplinary learning and networking.
 Small class sizes allow for excellent rapport with tutors and fellow students.

-Explore needs-led dementia assessment and diagnosis while developing person-centred approaches to care which respect individuality and personal choice.
+Explore and develop person-centred approaches in care when supporting people with dementia, which respects individuality and personal choice.
 Understand neuropathology in dementia, how it affects a person’s mental, physical and emotional capacity.
 And learn about the broader ethical and legal issues relating to dementia.